imkdir/QuoteApp/Codex-implementation-brief.md

 ## Backend responsibilities

-The backend exists for two reasons:
+The backend exists for these reasons:

 1. LiveKit token generation must happen server-side.
 2. The tutor agent runs as a backend participant and owns practice/review logic.
 3. Tutor playback audio is the primary speech output.

-   - The learner should hear real tutor audio from the backend/LiveKit path.
+   * The learner should hear real tutor audio from the backend/LiveKit path.
-   - Text, transcript, timing, or data-channel messages are secondary metadata only.
+   * Text, transcript, timing, or data-channel messages are secondary metadata only.
-   - Do not use local iOS TTS or OS-level shell TTS as the primary tutor playback path.
+   * Do not use local iOS TTS or OS-level shell TTS as the primary tutor playback path.

 Additionally, the backend is the natural place for: